25 Years Later, Judge Judy's Show Is Ending — But She's Still Here

-It’s not really goodbye and yada yada yada, but that could not be truer than with Judge Judy.
-Just as soon as the longtime courtroom figure Judy Sheindlin announced that Judge Judy would be coming to an end after 25 seasons on CBS, the 77-year-old announced the start of a new TV show with a familiar name: Judy Justice.
+They all say it's not really goodbye but in the case of Judge Judy, it really isn't.
+Consider this a "see you soon", or rather "see you elsewhere".
+Just as soon as the longtime courtroom figure Judy Sheindlin announced that Judge Judy would be coming to an end after 25 seasons, the 77-year-old announced the start of a new TV show with a familiar name: Judy Justice.

 Advertisement